tenstorrent/tt-metal/tests/sweep_framework/README.md

 `--suite-name <suite_name>` OPTIONAL: This must be set in conjunction with module name.
 If set, only the vectors from the specified suite will be run.

-`--elastic <elastic_url>` OPTIONAL: Default is `http://localhost:9200`, which in almost all cases should be overridden unless running with a local instance of Elasticsearch.
+`--elastic <corp/cloud/custom_url>` OPTIONAL: Default is `corp` which should be used on the internal VPN.
+Users on tt-cloud should set this to `cloud`.
+If there is a custom URL required, use `--elastic <custom_url>`.

 `--vector-id <vector_id>` OPTIONAL This must be set in conjunction with module name.
 If set, only the vector specified will be run.
+When vector id is specified, the test does not run in a subprocess which allows developers to use debug tools like gdb/lldb easily.

 `--watcher` OPTIONAL: This will run the tests with Watcher enabled.
 Watcher logs will be written to `generated/watcher/` and any Watcher exceptions raised will be caught.